- Earn up to 1 Qantas Point per $1 spend on everyday transactions in Australia

-It's unfortunate that those reasonable earn rates don't apply to any government-related transactions – on which no points are earned at all, rather than attracting points at a reduced rate as with American Express – and that other perks like bonus status credits and Qantas Club membership discounts aren't included either, as you'd find with ANZ's top-tier Frequent Flyer Black Visa.
+It's unfortunate that those reasonable earn rates don't apply to any government-related transactions – on which no points are earned at all, rather than attracting points at a reduced rate as with American Express – and that other perks like Qantas Club membership discounts aren't included either, as you'd find with ANZ's top-tier Frequent Flyer Black Visa.

-International spend does fetch a higher earn rate of 1.5 Qantas Points per dollar spent overseas (uncapped), but which is only achievable when paying a 3% international transaction fee – a charge that many other banks including ANZ, Bankwest, Commonwealth Bank, Coles Financial Services and Latitude have now removed from a number of their own travel-themed cards.
+International spend does fetch a higher earn rate of 1.5 Qantas Points per dollar spent overseas (uncapped), but which is only achievable when paying a 3% international transaction fee – a charge that many other banks including ANZ, Bankwest, Commonwealth Bank, Coles Financial Services, Latitude and Macquarie have now removed from a number of their own travel-themed cards.

 Unlike most Australian frequent flyer credit cards, you'll also pay an extra $50/year to have an additional cardholder on the account (such as your husband, wife or child), and while the card offers the usual platinum-grade telephone concierge services, only primary cardholders are allowed to use the service: not their additional cardholders.

 It's for these reasons we'd suggest the Qantas Premier Platinum Mastercard is a great fit for people who want to maximise their points on spends within Australia at places where American Express isn't accepted, or who simply want one decent 'everyday' card to earn points wherever they shop: but may not be the right choice for people focussed on the other aspects of a premium card like insurance cover, fees, or getting the highest sign-up bonus.